I decided to pair my two walks near the Norfolk Broads over two days, and stay overnight in Horning.

 I stayed in The Moorhen Bed and Breakfast, run by Neil and Josie.
 They moved here from their native Edinburgh 11 years ago.
 This is a proper B&B, with views of the river and passing boats.
 Everything’s generous: their welcome, the size of the bedroom and bathroom, and the super full Norfolk breakfast.

 I got chatting to the other guests, a couple from South Yorkshire, over breakfast.
 He’s the Vice Chair of their PCC.
 It’s not just Norfolk where people want priests.
 It sounds as though this parish has been through a rough time of it, which has necessitated a Bishop’s visitation.
-They were very keen to tell me about all the good things going on as well, and even procured a copy of their parish magazine for me to take away with me.
+They were very keen to tell me about all the good things going on as well, and even provided a copy of their parish magazine for me to take away with me.

 Neil and Josie suggested I look in on St Benedict, Horning on my way to Walk 27.
 This parish includes St Benet’s Abbey, further along the Bure, which, although ruined, was never officially dissolved by Henry VIII.
 Consequently, the Bishop of Norwich remains the Abbot, and the Rector of Horning is the Prior.
 There is an annual service in the ruins, to which the Bishop and the Rector – sorry, the Abbot and the Prior – arrive by wherry.
 In fact, the church has its own mooring at the bottom the churchyard.